heig-vd-dai-course/heig-vd-dai-course/23-caching-and-performance/COURSE_MATERIAL.md

 performance.

-You will learn about caching, how it can be used to improve the performance of a system, and how you can manage cache with HTTP and how to implement it in your application.
+You will learn about caching, how it can be used to improve the performance of a system, where to cache, how you can manage cache with HTTP and how to implement it in your application.

 ## Caching

 Caching is the process of storing data in a cache.
-A cache is a temporary storage component area where data is stored so that future requests for that data can be served faster.
+A cache is a temporary storage where data is stored so that future requests for that data can be served faster.

 Caching can be used to improve the performance of a system by serving cached data instead of processing a request again.
 Caching significantly improves the